vojtechkral/bard/doc/markdown.md

 Chords may be transposed and there also may be a second line of chords generated from the first line by tansposition or notation conversion (see the [Transposition doc](./transposition.md)).

+In Markdown, there may be more than one backtick charater sorrounding the inline, ie. for example ` ``G`` `.
+*bard* passes the number of backticks used to the templates.
+By default multiple backticks are used for chords considered optional, ie. for additional musical effect or for advanced players.
+They are rendered slightly smaller and in non-bold font.

+## Referencing choruses

 Additionally, *bard* defines a *chorus reference* inline element, this is as an extension to Markdown.
 The syntax is an `!` followed by the same number of `>` characters as in the chorus definition.
 For example: